 And on top of it Generation Y (the Heroes) is more interested than any other generation in development and feedback in the work place.
-We saw that in the compliance amongst the troops in World War 2.
+We saw that in the compliance among the troops in World War 2.
 It’s a characteristic you as employers can use in your business … one you probably couldn’t have used ten years ago.
 The Heroes want to excel, but excel together.
 It worked at Normandy.
 And it’ll probably work now.

 You just have look past the iPods, texting and tattoos.